-Faith And Chronic Illness: Why Hasn't God Healed Me?
+Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 Marissa watched as her two sons left for a baseball game with their father.
 As soon as they were gone, she broke down in tears on her bed.
 She wept bitterly, thinking of years past when baseball games were treasured family outings.